Travis Tritt: 2002–2005: Strong Enough and My Honky Tonk History

-2007–present: The Storm and The Calm After...
+2007–present: The Storm, The Calm After... and Set in Stone

 Tritt exited Columbia in July 2005, citing creative differences over My Honky Tonk History.
 He signed to the independent Category 5 Records in February 2006, and served as the label's flagship artist.
 In March 2007, a concert promoter in the Pittsburgh area sued Tritt, claiming he had committed to play a show, but then backed out and signed to play a competing venue.
 Tritt's manager denied he had ever signed a contract with the promoter.
 Tritt released his first single for Category 5 in May 2007: a cover of the Richard Marx song "You Never Take Me Dancing".
 It was included on his only album for Category 5, The Storm, which American Idol judge Randy Jackson produced.
 The album featured a more rhythm and blues influence than Tritt's previous works.
 "You Never Take Me Dancing" peaked at number 27 on the country charts; a second single, "Something Stronger Than Me", was released in October, but it did not chart.
 Category 5 closed in November 2007 after allegations that the label's chief executive officer, Raymond Termini, had illegally used Medicaid funds to finance it.
 A month later, Tritt filed a $10 million lawsuit against Category 5, because the label had failed to pay royalties on the album, and failed to give him creative control on The Storm.

-In October 2008, Tritt began an 11-date tour with Marty Stuart.
-On this tour, they performed acoustic renditions of their duets; Tritt also performed five solo shows.
+In October 2008, Tritt began an 11-date tour with Marty Stuart, on which they performed acoustic renditions of their duets; Tritt also performed five solo shows.
 Tritt signed a management deal with Parallel Entertainment in December 2010.
 He continued to tour through to 2012 and into 2013, with most of his shows being solo acoustic performances.
-Tritt acquired the rights to the songs on The Storm and re-issued it via his own Post Oak label in July 2013 under the title The Calm After...
-The re-release included two covers: the Patty Smyth and Don Henley duet "Sometimes Love Just Ain't Enough", which he recorded as a duet with his daughter Tyler Reese, and Faces' 1971 hit "Stay with Me".
+Tritt acquired the rights to the songs on The Storm and reissued it via his own Post Oak label in July 2013 under the title The Calm After...
+The re-release included two covers - the Patty Smyth and Don Henley duet "Sometimes Love Just Ain't Enough", which he recorded as a duet with his daughter Tyler Reese, and Faces' 1971 hit "Stay with Me".

 In 2019, Tritt was featured on the country rock hit "Outlaws & Outsiders" by Cory Marks.
+Set in Stone was released in 2021 in two formats - standard and acoustic; recorded around that time in 2019 and 2020, the album was pushed back in early 2021.
+In 2024, Tritt featured on another Cory Marks song titled "(Make My) Country Rock".